Skip to main content

 In addition to this, the Highway Code clearly states that you must not park on the pavement in London and:

-Pavements and verges adjacent to yellow line restrictions are enforceable.
-Yellow lines on the road apply building line to building line so generally include grass verges and pavements.
+Pavements and verges adjacent to yellow line restrictions are enforceable by the council.
 You may risk a Penalty if parked in these locations.

 Parking on zig-zags and school keep clear restrictions